-There is no coinsurance, copayment, or deductible for the Welcome to Medicare preventive visit.
+There is no coinsurance or copayment for the Welcome to Medicare preventive visit.
 Cost sharing applies for services beyond the "Welcome to Medicare" preventive visit, such as diagnostic services, office visits and standard physicals.
 Please see "Physician/ Practitioner services" or the benefit listing for the service received.

-Services that are covered for you What you must pay when you get these services Worldwide emergency/urgent care The plan covers supplemental emergency services, urgent services, and emergency transportation received outside the U.S. and its territories up to a plan coverage limit of \$25,000 every year.
+Worldwide emergency/urgent care

+The plan covers supplemental emergency services, urgent services, and emergency transportation received outside the U.S. and its territories up to a plan coverage limit of \$25,000 every year.

 20% of the cost for Worldwide emergency/urgent care up to the coverage limit of \$25,000.

 100% of costs over the \$25,000 supplemental benefit limit.

-Amount paid does NOT count toward your maximum-out-of-pocket (MOOP) amount.
+Amount paid does NOT count toward your maximum-out-ofpocket (MOOP) amount.

 SECTION 3 What services are not covered by the plan?

-Section 3.1 Services we do not cover (exclusions)
+Section 3.1 Services we do not cover (exclusions) $\overline{}$